Defaulting to Action: An Essential Skill for Success in the Remote Workforce

 Defaulting to action will look a little different depending on the nature of your work.
 But everyone can do it.
 If you work with people more than technology, it can mean doing as much as possible on your own.
 Minimize what executives need to do by saying, “I think we can go in A direction or B direction, which would you prefer?”
 Or, you can also set your own deadline and plan to meet it unless told otherwise.
 In that case you might say via email or Slack, “Hey, I'm going to publish this blog post on Friday unless I hear from you with another plan.”

 As a business owner, I often spot missed opportunities for people I work with to default to action.
-For example, if you want my opinion on something don't expect me to take the time to write a big, long email about it.
+For example, if you want my opinion on something don't expect me to take the time to read a big, long email about it.
 I'm too busy for that.
-Instead, give me an Opinion A or Opinion B and frame a question so I can easily answer with a yes or no. This is the best way to get results when working with executives, or other high-level people.
+Instead, give me an Opinion A or Opinion B and frame a question so I can easily answer with a yes or no. This is the best way to get results when working with team leads, executives, and leadership teams.

 And you know what, if you do fail, it's not that big of a deal.
-Failure is much more important than winning, I think.
-If you just win all the time, you won't know what to do when you fail.
+Failure is much more important than winning.
+I believe if you just win all the time, you won't know what to do when you fail.
 Practice failing so that you know how to respond when things go wrong.
 Defaulting to action is about acting when you feel in your gut it's the right thing to do.
 Very rarely does it fuck everything up.
 A lot of people have fear that prevents them from moving forward.
+Don’t let fear be a blocker.
+I’d rather fail 300 times but then also win 420 times.

 I am an independent SEO consultant who works with clients around the world.
 If you'd like to connect, please send me a message.